Fruitymo/cognitive-services-resources/index.md

 # Cognitive Services Resources
 Resources to help you get started with Microsoft Cognitive Services

+## What you will need
+- [x] Microsoft Azure Subscription [(create one for free)](https://azure.microsoft.com/en-us/free/)
+- [x] Teachable Spirit 🙂

+## Background

+ Azure Cognitive Services brings AI within reach of every developer through a family of APIs that don’t require machine-learning expertise.
+In this session, Lebogang will give you an overview of the many APIs available under the Microsoft Cognitive Services umbrella, and a demonstration of how Cognitive Services enables you to add advanced AI functionality, such as vision, speech, search, and text services with only a few lines of code for modern application development.

 ## Demos where Cognitive Services is applied
  *Play around with the below resources to see how you can use Cognitive Services in your applications*